McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **New**: With this release you are now capable to define your own *dark mode* variants.

-  To make this possible, we have introduced a lot more color variables you can use in [your color variants]({{%relref "basics/customization/#mine-variant" %}}).
+  To make this possible, we have introduced a lot more color variables you can use in [your color variants]({{%relref "basics/customization/#theme-variant" %}}).
 Your old variants will still work and don't need to be changed as apropriate fallback values are used by the theme.
 Nevertheless, the new colors allow for much more customization.

   To see what's now possible, see the new variants `relearn-dark` and `neon` that are coming with this release.

 - **New**: To make the creation of new variants easier for you, we've added a new interactive [theme variant generator]({{%relref "basics/generator" %}}).
+This feature will not work with Internet Explorer 11.

 - **New**: You can now configure multiple color variants in your `config.toml`.
 In this case, the first variant is the default chosen on first view and a variant switch will be shown in the menu footer.
 See the [documentation]({{%relref "basics/customization/#multiple-variants" %}}) for configuration.

   Note, that the new variant switch will not work with Internet Explorer 11 as it does not support CSS variables.
+Therefore, the variant switcher will not be displayed with Internet Explorer 11.

 ## 2.9.0